Funnel control for boundary control systems: Funnel controller

 In this context we refer to $1/\varphi(\cdot)$ as \emph{funnel boundary}, see also Fig.~\ref{fig:funnel}. \end{definition} Now we define our controller, which is a slight modification of the original controller introduced in \cite{IlchmannRyan}.
 For $x_0\in\cD(\Af)$, we define the funnel controller as

-where $\varphi_0=\varphi(0)$, $e_0:=\Cf x_0-\yref(0)$, $u_0:=\Bf x_0$, and $p$ is a function with compact support and $p(0)=1$.
+where $\varphi_0=\varphi(0)$, {$e(t)=y(t)-\yref(t)$}, $e_0:=\Cf x_0-\yref(0)$, $u_0:=\Bf x_0$, and $p$ is a function with compact support and $p(0)=1$.
 In the following we collect assumptions on the functions involved in the funnel controller and the initial value of the BCS $\syst$.
-Particularly, this includes that the expressions $\Cf x_0$, $\yref(0)$, $\Bf x_0$ and $p(0)$ are well-defined.
+Particularly, this includes that the expressions $\Cf x_0$ and $\Bf x_0$ are well-defined.

-\begin{ass}[Reference signal, performance funnel, initial value] The initial value $x_0$ of the~BCS $\syst$ and the functions in the~controller \eqref{eq:funnel_controller} fulfill \begin{enumerate}[(i)] \item $\yref\in W^{2,\infty}([0,\infty);\C^{m})$; \item $p\in W^{2,\infty}([0,\infty))$ with compact support and $p(0)=1$; \item $x_0\in\cD(\Af)$ and $\varphi\in\Phi$ with $\varphi(0)\|\Cf x_{0}-\yref(0)\|<1$. \end{enumerate} \end{ass} \begin{remark} Apart from smoothness of the reference signal and performance funnel, the assumptions on the controller basically include two points: \begin{enumerate}[a)] \item The initial value is ``smooth'', i.e., $x_0\in\cD(\Af)$.
-The reason is that - especially for hyperbolic systems - the initialization with $x_0\in X\setminus\cD(\Af)$ might result in a discontinuous output.
-This effect typically occurs when the semigroup generated by $\Af|_{\ker\Bf}$ is not analytical, such as, for instance, when a~wave equation is considered. \item The output of the system at $t=0$ is already in the performance funnel. \end{enumerate} The funnel controller \eqref{eq:funnel_controller} differs from the classical one in \cite{IlchmannRyan} by the addition of the term
+\begin{ass}[Reference signal, performance funnel, initial value] The initial value $x_0$ of the~BCS $\syst$ and the functions in the~controller \eqref{eq:funnel_controller} fulfill \begin{enumerate}[(i)] \item $\yref\in W^{2,\infty}([0,\infty);{U})$; \item $p\in W^{2,\infty}([0,\infty))$ with compact support and $p(0)=1$; \item $x_0\in\cD(\Af)$ and $\varphi\in\Phi$ with $\varphi(0)\|\Cf x_{0}-\yref(0)\|<1$. \end{enumerate} \end{ass} \tb{Observe that by using the funnel controller, if we measure the output with some disturbances $d\in W^{2,\infty}([0,\infty);U)$, that is, $y+d$, this will lead to the situation that we track the signal $\hat{y}_{\rm ref}:=\yref-d$.} \begin{remark} Apart from smoothness of the reference signal and performance funnel, Assumption \ref{ass:contr} basically includes two points: \begin{enumerate}[(a)] \item The initial value is ``smooth'', i.e., $x_0\in\cD(\Af)$.
+The reason is that --- especially for hyperbolic systems --- the initialization with $x_0\in X\setminus\cD(\Af)$ might result in a discontinuous output.
+This effect typically occurs when the semigroup generated by $\Af|_{\ker\Bf}$ is not analytic, such as, for instance, when a~wave equation is considered. \item The output of the system at $t=0$ is already in the performance funnel. \end{enumerate} The funnel controller \eqref{eq:funnel_controller} differs from the classical one in \cite{IlchmannRyan} by the addition of the term

 for some (arbitrary) smooth function with $p(0)=1$ and compact support.
 This ensures that the controller is consistent with the initial value, that is, $u$ in \eqref{eq:funnel_controller} satisfies